From in SA: (012) 6709010 or (012) 6709020 From outside of South Africa (0027) 12 670 90 10 or (0027) 12 670 9020

 In South Africa the Department of International Relations and Co-

-Apostille (as explained below) is used for countries whom are signatories to the La Hague convention while the Authentication process ( as explained below ) is used for Non signatories to the La Hague Convention.
+Authentication (as explained below) is used for countries whom are not signatories to the La Hague convention while the Authentication process ( as explained below ) is used for Non signatories to the La Hague Convention.

 List of Countries whom are signatories to the La Hague Convention.